sqroot-eu/sqroot.eu/_posts/2013/2013-06-09-a-week-of-joy-and-laughter-fiif-2013.markdown

 ![Senja]({{ site.url }}/content/2013/06/fiif/senja.jpg)

-Ten minute walk from the VR station in Tampere and we found ourselves in <a href="dreamhostel.fi">Dreamhostel</a>, checking in and greeting the man himself, cheerful as ever.
+Ten minute walk from the VR station in Tampere and we found ourselves in [Dreamhostel](http://www.dreamhostel.fi/fi/etusivu), checking in and greeting the man himself, cheerful as ever.
 Jaa! was split to two rooms, sharing with <a href="http://joo.fi">Improvisaatioteatteri JOO!</a>, our northern counterpart [Improgrupp Jaa! = Improvisaatioteatteri JOO! = Improv group/theater Yes!].
 Registration fees were exchanged (I believe this was the most cash any of us had had with them for a long time) and blue festival shirts and passes were handed out.
 Trent made good-hearted fun on my beard.

 ![Karaoke]({{ site.url }}/content/2013/06/fiif/karaoke.jpg)

 Some of Jaa! ended up on a private-ish city tour with a cheerful volunteer from the staff.
-The walk-about ended in the legendary <a href="http://www.oconnells.fi">O'Connel's Irish Bar</a> to see and partake in Improv Karaoke, something we did not make it to <a href="https://sqroot.eu/2012/finland-international-improv-festival-2012/">the previous year</a>.
+The walk-about ended in the legendary <a href="http://www.oconnells.fi">O'Connel's Irish Bar</a> to see and partake in Improv Karaoke, something we did not make it to <a href="{{ site.url }}/2012/finland-international-improv-festival-2012">the previous year</a>.
 There was a live band of improvisers and plenty of actors to jump on stage and sing a song about anything.
 I am a sucker for improvised songs and did not disappoint (ketchup!).
 The eleven of us sang the Estonian traditional, <em>regilaul</em>, and at some point, a pink bra was produced and neatly put to rest on top of one of the microphones.

 <h1>Day #2</h1>